vmstio/vmstio/docus/content/rules/bots.md

 While we are generally supportive of such things we like to know ahead of time should it cause disruptions in service to other members.

-Development accounts designed to scrape and or index user data via our API or other means, **are prohibited.**
+Development accounts designed to scrape and/or index user data via our API or other means, **are prohibited.**